 How is post-polio syndrome treated?

-There are no cures for PPS, but there are supportive therapies that can help you manage the condition.
+There is no cure for PPS.
+But supportive therapies can help you manage the condition.
 The goal of treatment for PPS is to reduce the impact of the condition on your daily life.
 You may use a cane or walker to save your energy and muscle strength.
 You may need to make sure you get plenty of rest.

-People with PPS who have new muscle weakness and fatigue may improve muscle strength with specially designed, low-intensity muscle-strengthening exercise programs known as nonfatiguing exercises.
+People with PPS who have new muscle weakness and tiredness (fatigue) may improve muscle strength with specially designed, low-intensity muscle-strengthening exercise programs known as non-fatiguing exercises.
 You may do these exercises in brief cycles, in which short repeats of exercise alternate with periods of rest in between.
-It is very important for people with PPS to avoid too much exertion.
-Exercising in warm temperatures and in water may improve well-being.
+It's very important for people with PPS to not do too much exertion.
+Exercising in warm temperatures and in water may improve your well-being.

-Some supportive therapies that people with PPS may use include:
+In addition to the exercise program, other supportive therapies that you may use include:

-- Assistive devices (lightweight braces, canes, walkers, scooters, and wheelchairs)
+- Assistive devices such as lightweight braces, canes, walkers, scooters, and wheelchairs

 - Physical therapy to keep as much mobility as possible